pjm407/introduction-to-real-estate-data-analytics/week 1/README.md

-**REDA1-CE1000: Introduction to Real Estate Data Analytics**
+# REDA1-CE1000: Introduction to Real Estate Data Analytics

-**Week 1: Course Introduction and Overview** Demystifying the Unmystical
+## Week 1: Course Introduction and Overview
-Like a hammer and nails, this class is about ideas and the tools to implement them The ideas do not change, but the tools to impliment them do

-Course Introduction and Overview
+## Course Introduction and Overview
-* Who I am
+    - Who I am
-    * Principal Data Scientist at Fidelity Investments
+      * Data Analyst
-    * Previously, Head of Quantitative Modelling at CBRE
+      * Studied Applied Quantitative Research and Public Policy at NYU
-* What matters
-    * Econometrician/economist by training
-    * Data scientist by practice

-Perspective
+    - Perspective
    -  Like every other major industry, CRE will be disrupted by the application of technology empowered by data analytics.
    - It will be called different things, but it is the same thing.
       - Econometrics and forecasting
       -  Statistical learning
       -  Machine learning
       -  Artificial intelligence (not really)